Zenchiyu/POLAR-background-prediction/logbook/README.md

 - To better understand or to learn more about Hydra
 - To use W&B artifacts for datasets.
 Need to version datasets as I can work with different datasets
 - To learn more about regularization, dropout, batch normalization
-- To learn more about W&B sweeps and add more logs information.
 - To add a "stagnation end condition" to my training loop
 - Is it fine to apply prediction over the whole dataset and threshold residuals to see whether known GRBs are part of them ? (and what if we apply unsupervised learning outlier detection over the residuals ?)